This blog may contain affiliate links. Read our disclosure policy for more info.

 You might be getting the hint that visiting Jasper is a great place to try some new outdoor activities, and rock climbing is no different!
 If you are an experienced rock climber then all you have to do is choose one of the many great areas to climb around Jasper.
 And if you’re new to the sport, then a guided tour is the best option.

-This tour will teach you the ropes (pun intended) and teach you to rock climb like a pro.
+This tour will teach you the ropes (pun intended!) and teach you to rock climb like a pro.
 The tour will provide all the necessary equipment, teach you about safety and technique, and give you a thrilling experience you won’t soon forget!
-The cost Is about $130 CAD and is suited to all ages and skill levels.
+The cost is about $145 CAD and is suited to all ages and skill levels.

 Whether you are an avid golfer or a first-timer, you will love spending a day at the Fairmont Jasper Park Lodge Golf Course.
 It has won a ton of awards, including Canada’s #1 Golf Resort Course!
 Each of the 18 holes provides a new challenge and a beautiful view of the surrounding area.

 The golf course is open from the end of May to the beginning of October.
-Rates range from $169-$249 depending on the time of year you visit.
+Rates range from $175-$255 CAD depending on the time of year you visit.
+There are also discounts available for Alberta residents.

 Once you’re done golfing, make sure to visit the on-site restaurant for a meal and something to eat.
 Thompson’s Terrace has a large outdoor patio, so you can enjoy the scenery while re-fueling!